CharlieDigital/chrlschn/src/content/blog/2024/need-for-speed-llms-beyond-openai-w-dotnet-sse-llama3-fireworks-ai.md

 *(The former is unfortunate in that it is often confused with Musk's Grok AI)*.

+In this article, we'll explore building an app with Fireworks.ai, Meta Llama 3 8B/70B, .NET 8, `System.Threading.Channels`, and Server Sent Events (SSE).

+> 💡 Full repo is available here: https://github.com/CharlieDigital/dn8-sk-llama3-fireworks.
+Follow the instructions in the `README.md` to get it up and running.
+Start by signing up for a free account and credits at Fireworks.ai

 ## Measuring the Difference

 The top of the stack is dominated by Llama-3 and Groq with Fireworks.ai rounding out the top 5 (we'll discuss in a bit why teams should *probably* choose Fireworks)

-![Highest throughput options from groq.com running llama-3](/public/img/need-for-speed/top-of-the-stack.png)
+![Highest throughput options from groq.com running llama-3](/public/img/need-for-speed/top-of-the-stack.png) *TTFT = Time to First Token, TPS = Tokens Per Second, Total = Total Time to Last Token*

 In contrast, OpenAI's GPT-4 sits near the bottom:

-![OpenAI GPT-4 sits near the bottom in throughput](/public/img//need-for-speed/back-of-the-stack.png)
+![OpenAI GPT-4 sits near the bottom in throughput](/public/img//need-for-speed/back-of-the-stack.png) *OpenAI GPT-4 nearly 10x slower to the last token*

+> Note that these benchmarks are subject to change on any given day based on various factors; these screenshots should only be considered relevant at the time they were captured.

 Anyone that has worked with OpenAI's GPT-4 is already aware of just how poor the throughput is.
 But seeing it measured out like this just highlights how big this gap is.  ***Groq's Llama-3 70B is nearly 10x higher throughput to final token than GPT-4!***

-Given this, I have found that GPT-4 is really good for cases where isn't a need for interactivity (pre-processed), the workload requires the large context window, or where there is a need benchmark quality output.
+Given this, I have found that GPT-4 is really good for cases where: there is no need for interactivity (pre-processed), the workload requires the large context window, or where there is a need for "benchmark quality" output with complex prompts and contexts.

-But what if the use case has a different need?  *What if there is have a need for speed*?
+But what if the use case has a different need?  *What if there is a need for speed*?

 ## Kicking the Tires with Groq and Fireworks